feniatriestocode/l1-cache-riscv/README.md

 To run and view the waveforms (provided you compiled with the aforementioned flags)
 ```
-$ cd testbench # if not already in testbech folder
+$ cd testbench # if not already in testbench folder
 $ make waveforms
 ```